opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 1. Under the dynamic TAO, as a TAO holder you would still stake to a  validator’s hotkey, but now you can also select a subnet (`netuid`) of your choice.
 When you run `btcli stake add` command, the TAO you want to stake first goes into the subnet pool.
 2. The TAO to be staked is added to the TAO reserves side of the subnet pool.
-3. The subnet pool algorithm uses the exchange rate and calculates the equivalent units of dTAO α, for the TAO that was just added to the TAO reserve side.
-This amount of dTAO α is taken out of the alpha reserve of the pool and is sent to the validator’s hotkey.
+3. The subnet pool algorithm uses the exchange rate and calculates the equivalent units of dTAO $\alpha$, for the TAO that was just added to the TAO reserve side.
+This amount of dTAO $\alpha$ is taken out of the alpha reserve of the pool and is sent to the validator’s hotkey.
-4. The validator’s hotkey holds the dTAO α.
-This is referred as **Stake (α)**.
+4. The validator’s hotkey holds the dTAO $\alpha$.
+This is referred as **Stake ($\alpha$)**.

 :::tip Stake is always expressed in alpha units
-In dynamic TAO, except for the stake held in [subnet zero](#subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific dTAO α units and not TAO units.
+In dynamic TAO, except for the stake held in [subnet zero](#subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific dTAO $\alpha$ units and not TAO units.
 :::

 ### Constant product k